Alek Thomas Player Props: Diamondbacks vs. Marlins

-Alek Thomas -- batting .241 with two doubles, a triple, three walks and two RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the Miami Marlins, with Braxton Garrett on the hill, on April 15 at 4:10 PM ET.
+The Arizona Diamondbacks, including Alek Thomas (batting .241 in his past 10 games, with two doubles, a triple, three walks and two RBI), battle starter Sandy Alcantara and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Marlins.
+In his most recent game he had a hitless showing (0-for-3) against the Marlins.

 Alek Thomas Game Info & Props vs. the Marlins